 Lauren’s primary focus is on the delivery side of planning, obtaining planning permissions for major new developments and managing the discharge of condition process.

-Lauren is an associate town planner with a breadth of experience across a number of different project types.
+Lauren is a senior associate town planner with a breadth of experience across a number of different project types.
 Lauren has strong experience of working in the residential and education sectors.

 What is the current big trend in your sector?